 A pet peeve is something that someone does that annoys you to a greater degree than it affects others.
 Everyone has a pet peeve whether they admit it or not.
 And everyone does something that annoys others...

 Have you ever received a chain letter?
 Have you ever sent a chain letter?
 Unlike my "In Defense of Facebook" article, this is A Case Against Chain Letters. .Let's define what a chain letter is.
 A chain...

 - A generic avatar for a profile picture.
-Not having uploaded a real picture doesen't motivate me to connect with those "picture-less" people..
+Not having uploaded a real picture doesn't motivate others to connect with those "picture-less" people.

 - People not having their own profile picture.
-A baby, a flower, or a sunset might be beautiful, but I prefer connecting with you; not your baby, not your flower, not your sports team.
-I want to communicate with YOU and not a child or symbol.
+A baby, a flower, or a sunset might be beautiful, but people prefer connecting with you; not your baby, not your flower, not your sports team.

 - People telling me what they ate or will eat.

-- People using my thread to talk to someone else about something that has nothing to do with my subject.
+- People using a thread to talk to someone else about something that has nothing to do with the original post.